 - Buttermilk: Substitute with regular milk and a tablespoon of lemon juice or vinegar.

-- Fresh Blueberries: Use frozen blueberries if fresh are not available.
+- Fresh Blueberries: Use frozen blueberries if fresh ones are not available.
 Do not thaw before adding to the batter.

 STEP ONE: Mix Dry Ingredients